agile-ts/documentation/docs/packages/core/api/agile-instance/Introduction.md

 slug: /core/agile-instance
 ---

-The `Agile Class` is the internal manager of AgileTs and should be unique to our application.
+The `Agile Class` is the internal manager of AgileTs and should be unique to your application.
 ```ts
 const App = new Agile();
 ```
 It can be seen as an interface to any external Storage, or the UI-Frameworks AgileTs is implemented in.
 Also, contains it a job queue system for managing State mutations.
-Each `Agile Sub Instance` (ASI) holds a reference to the `Agile Class` and depends on its functionalities.
+Each `Agile Sub Instance` (ASI) contains a reference to the `Agile Class` and depends on its functionalities.
 For reference, here are some `Agile Sub Instances` (ASI) created with an instantiated `Agile Instance` called `App`: